steven-lbp/llm/DeepSeek_r1/deepseek_r1.md

 Redundant experts are copys of high-load experts.
 In every GPU(total 32), except for 8 experts, there is a redundant expert to make sure every GPU is processing similar amount of token.

 ## 2. Multi-head Latent Attention
+The core of MLA is the low-rank joint compression for attention keys and values to reduce Key-Value (KV) cache during inference.

 ## 3. Pipeline Parallelism
 ### MoE Parallelism